11.2 Tactical Patient Assessment and Bleeding Control

 Threat-Zone Phases and Hemorrhage Control

-Evacuation care occurs while moving the casualty toward EMS or a hospital.
-The BPOC focus is reassessing prior interventions and performing additional interventions as trained.
-This matters on the exam because many wrong answers treat the phases as places on a map only.
-The better answer asks whether the threat has changed and whether security supports more care.
+Indirect threat care (warm zone / tactical field care) occurs in relative safety.
+Attention shifts to maintaining security, forming an immediate action plan, and delivering lifesaving care.
+Evacuation care happens while moving the casualty toward EMS or a hospital; the BPOC focus is reassessing prior interventions and adding additional care as trained.
+On the exam, wrong answers often treat the phases as fixed places on a map.
+The better answer asks a dynamic question: has the threat changed, and does current security support more care?

-BPOC 40.6 then links bleeding type to intervention.
-Direct pressure is applied directly to the wound.
-A tourniquet is for massive extremity hemorrhage and is placed high and tight or at least three inches above the wound, with time noted.
-Wound packing is for massive junctional hemorrhage, and a pressure dressing can manage less severe bleeding or maintain pressure after packing.
+BPOC 40.6 links bleeding type to the correct tool.
+Direct pressure is applied straight to the wound and is always the immediate default.
+A tourniquet is for massive extremity hemorrhage: place it high and tight, or at least 2-3 inches above the wound (never over a joint), tighten until bright bleeding stops, and write the time of application on the device or the patient's skin.
+Wound packing with gauze plus firm pressure is for massive junctional hemorrhage — groin, armpit, neck, shoulder — where a tourniquet cannot reach.
+A pressure dressing manages less severe bleeding or holds pressure after packing.

 Applied Scenario Guidance

-If a question says the shooter is still active, the best answer is not a full patient survey in the open.
-Think direct threat care: move to cover or out of the danger area if possible, communicate, and prevent additional casualties.
-Once the stem says the area is secured or relatively safe, switch to indirect threat care and apply MARCH or XABCDE.
+If the stem says the shooter is still active, the answer is not a head-to-toe survey in the open — it is direct threat care: get to cover, return fire or move as trained, communicate, and prevent additional casualties.
+Once the stem states the area is secured or relatively safe, switch to indirect threat care and run MARCH or XABCDE.
+For a thigh wound with bright, pulsing, heavy bleeding, choose a tourniquet before the full secondary assessment.
+For groin or armpit bleeding, choose wound packing with direct pressure.

 Exam Trap